 Coworker — AI operates autonomously within defined boundaries.
 Most organizations aren’t ready for this — and that’s okay.

-What we heard on the floor
+What the floor confirmed

 Our takeaways from MURTEC 2026